If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 Video Extenders convert a video signal into a form that can be transmitted over a greater distance.
 Audio and control signals can be sent alongside the video.

 Some extender kits are adapters as well.
-For example, Tripp Lite's B127A-1A1-BDBH extender transmits a 4K video signal over Cat6 up to 230 feet to a receiver that converts it to HDMI for display.
+For example, Eaton's B127A-1A1-BDBH extender transmits a 4K video signal over Cat6 up to 230 feet to a receiver that converts it to HDMI for display.